aalto-speech/fin-parl-models/notes/research_diary_gmm.md

 - '5k' / '10k' / etc. = 5 000 / 10 000 / etc.

 The training data used in these results is the 1000 h set described in [section 1.4](#14-results).
-Language model is made from the transcripts of this same 1000 h set.
+Language model is made from the transcripts of this same 1000 h set (called `test_small`).

 | Model                    | Run A, Librispeech   | Run B              | Run C                 | Run D               | Run E               | Run F               | Run G              |
 | ------------------------ | -------------------- | ------------------ | --------------------- | ------------------- | ------------------- | ------------------- | ------------------ |